andersevenrud/proto-zoomy-ender/README.md

 Main features:

-* Prints pretty much any filament
-* High speeds and acceleration
-* Magnetic bed sheets and level probe
-* Linear rails and accurate belt systems
+* Linear rails with belt drive on all axes
-* High torque stepper motors and drivers
+* High torque stepper motors
-* High flow extrusion
+* High flow direct drive extruder system
-* Highly efficient cooling
+* CPAP cooling
-* Runs on CAN bus
+* CAN bus communication
-* Fairly quiet
+* Compatible with most filaments

 Uses portions of designs from the following projects: